 In the whole experiment, the new design for the non-fiction book was 12.5% more effective at attracting its intended audience by employing clearer, larger typography, and hews closer to the aesthetic of contemporary non-fiction.
 Ads for Romance, YA Fantasy, and Mystery novels featuring the redesigned covers were up to 53% more effective than those with the original covers.
 In short, we were able to demonstrate the immediate effect of an optimized book cover.

 To some, book cover design is a subjective art—what works for one reader might not work for another.
 And to a certain extent, that is true.
-However, tests like the ones we’ve outlined above can give you insight into what works for most people—and offers you a data-driven method to help your book live up to its potential.
+However, tests like the ones we’ve outlined above can give you insight into what works for most people—and offer you a data-driven method to help your book live up to its potential.

 Give it a go.
 Apart from five dollars, what have you got to lose?